Aid workers say Ethiopia air strike in northwest Tigray killed 56 people | Politics

 Fighting had forced Asefa out of his home and now the air strike had destroyed the camp, where even though he was facing hunger at least he had shelter, he told the aid worker.
 He had arrived in the camp for displaced people from the border town of Humera.
 Before the latest strike, at least 146 people have been killed and 213 injured in air strikes in Tigray since Oct.
 18, according to a document prepared by aid agencies and shared with Reuters this week.

+The U.S. government said Abiy had outlined the steps he is taking towards national reconciliation to its outgoing special envoy for the region, Jeffrey Feltman, when he visited Ethiopia this week.
+"We welcome the release of prisoners as a positive move in that context," said a spokesperson for the State Department.

-The TPLF expressed scepticism about Abiy's call for national reconciliation.
+The TPLF, however, expressed scepticism about Abiy's call for national reconciliation.
 "His daily routine of denying medication to helpless children and of sending drones targeting civilians flies in the face of his self-righteous claims," its spokesman Getachew tweeted on Friday.

 The TPLF accuses federal authorities of imposing an aid blockade on the region, leading to hunger and shortages of essentials like fuel and medicines.
 The government denies blocking the passage of aid convoys.